arsha-13/Arshashaji/README.md

 If you’re using the backend:

 node server.js

-4. Future Improvements

-    Persist Flashcards: If using a backend, connect the frontend to fetch flashcards and store answers.
     Authentication: Add user login for saving personalized flashcards and quiz history.
     Timer: Add a timer to make the quiz more challenging.
 # Installation